matheusmurta/node-kanban/README.md

- RESTful API with Express, PostgreSQL, and Node
+ RESTful API with Express, PostgreSQL, Sequelize and Node